sixty-north/cosmic-ray/docs/concepts.rst

     cosmic-ray init allele_config.yml allele_session

 You'll notice that this creates a new file called "allele_session.json".
-This the database for your session.
+This is the database for your session.

 An important note on separating tests and production code
 ---------------------------------------------------------